The Pure Power of The Mushroom Network

 Some who have tried psyilocybin have noted feeling compassion and connection with the world around them, while others found a sense of healing from trauma, depression or addiction.

-Because of these positive results, medicinal psychedelics are starting to receive the attention they deserve.
+Because of these positive results, psychedelics are starting to receive the attention they deserve.
 With new studies into the benefits of taking psychedelics in a medical setting, the future of fungi is looking bright.

 Mushrooms For Science